oracle/coherence-cli/README.md

 curl -L https://raw.githubusercontent.com/oracle/coherence-cli/main/install.sh | bash
 ```

+> Note: On linux, `sudo` is required to copy `cohctl` to the destination directory `/usr/local/bin/`

 ## Windows

-Install the latest version using curl on Windows and copy to a directory in your PATH:
+For Windows, use curl on and copy to a directory in your PATH:

 ```cmd
 curl -Lo cohctl.exe "https://github.com/oracle/coherence-cli/releases/download/1.4.2/cohctl-1.4.2-windows-amd64.exe"
 ```

-> Note: Change the **amd64** to **arm** for ARM based processor.
+> Note: Change the **amd64** to **arm** for ARM based processor in the URL above.

 See the [Install guide](https://oracle.github.io/coherence-cli/docs/latest/#/docs/installation/01_installation) for
-more information on downloading the CLI.
+more information on downloading and installing the CLI.

 ## Getting Started